gagan1393/RestAssured-Framework-Assignment-/README.md

 #How the framework works?

-In src/main/java - I have created an utility for constant class, where i have added URL and expected Status code, so that all the data is available in one place.
+In src/main/java - I have created an utility for constant class, where i have added URL and All Expected Status codes, so that all the data is available in one place.

-In src/test/java - I have written the tests for framework using testNG and added the baseURI in @BoforeMethod, So we dont have to write the baseuri every time in our frameowrk.
+In src/test/java - I have written the tests for framework using testNG and added the baseURI in @BeforeMethod, So we dont have to write the baseuri every time in our frameowrk.

 #What are the Tests i have covered in the Framework?